devisle/advanced-react-cli/README.md

 ## Try out the Advanced-React-CLI

-**The Yarn functionality is still being tested.
-To be on safer side, install the package using NPM.**

 Just type in the following command in your terminal and run it!
 (Please check FAQ for more on testing and contributions)

 - NPX -> `npx advanced-react-cli`